 Erman Kaçar is a research assistant in the Department of Philosophy in Ardahan University.
 He is a graduate of Ankara University Department of Mathematics (Algebra and Geometry) and received his master’s degree from the Department of Philosophy (Systematic Philosophy and Logic), Ankara University.
 On his master thesis (A.U.
 2016), Kaçar conducted a comparative analysis of the concepts of ‘the One’ and ‘the Void’ in the ontologies of Badiou and Spinoza.
 He worked on Badiou and Lacan ontologies, and gave seminars on Lacan ontology and topology.
 He calls contemporary French philosophy “the new face of philosophy” and focuses on the modern and postmodern spirit of this new face of philosophy in his work.
 In this context, his fields of study are ontology, ethics, psychoanalysis, mythology, post-structuralism and contemporary French philosophy.
 He is currently working on a PhD thesis entitled “Looking Through the Nietzsche(s’) Eye(s) on the Possibility of Morality: Nietzsche versus Kant”.

-Neşe Şenel is a research assistant in the Department of English Language and Literature, Ardahan University.
+Dr. Neşe Şenel is a research assistant in the Department of English Language and Literature, Ardahan University.
 She graduated in 2012, with her BA major in American Culture and Literature and her minor in International Relations.
-She completed her MA in English Language and Literature at Erciyes University in 2015 with a master thesis entitled “An Ecofeminist Reading on Margaret Atwood’s The Handmaid’s Tale and Starhawk’s The Fifth Sacred Thing.”
-She is currently writing her PhD dissertation entitled as “A Comparative Analysis of Death and Suicide within the Poetry of Sylvia Plath and Nilgün Marmara” as a PhD student at Pamukkale University in the Department of English Language and Literature.
+She completed her MA in English Language and Literature at Erciyes University in 2015 with a master thesis entitled as “An Ecofeminist Reading on Margaret Atwood’s The Handmaid’s Tale and Starhawk’s The Fifth Sacred Thing.”
+Dr. Şenel completed her PhD studies in the Department of English Language and Literature at Pamukkale University in 2020 with her dissertation entitled as “A Comparative Analysis of Death and Suicide within the Poetry of Sylvia Plath and Nilgün Marmara”.
 Her research interests include ecocriticism, ecofeminism, gender studies, postmodern dystopian & utopian fiction, confessional poetry and psychoanalysis.